Atlanta Travel Guides

 South City Kitchen brings Lowcountry cuisine to a warm, welcoming space—shrimp and grits that taste like home, fried chicken that makes you understand why the South has opinions about cooking.
 Dinner or brunch; the bar scene draws locals and visitors equally.
 West Egg Cafe does breakfast and lunch better than most restaurants do dinner—natural light, excellent coffee, and pastries that justify waking early.

-Ecco Midtown is upscale Mediterranean without pretension—housemade pasta, seasonal vegetables, wine list that rewards exploration.
-The open kitchen draws your eye, the service knows when to chat and when to disappear.
-Café Intermezzo is a Midtown institution: Italian coffee culture in a jewel-box setting, perfect for afternoon coffee and people-watching.
+Ecco is upscale Mediterranean without pretension — housemade pasta, seasonal vegetables, a wine list that rewards exploration.
+The open kitchen draws your eye; the service knows when to chat and when to disappear.
+Café Intermezzo is a Midtown institution: Viennese café culture transplanted into a jewel-box setting, famous for late-night dessert and an over-long wine list worth browsing.

 Inman Park